esnue/ThesisAllocationSystem/README.md

 # Thesis Allocation System for the Hertie School

 This project's goal is to facilitate easier matching of thesis supervisors with students based on their thesis proposals.

-The multi-label text classification model is based on pre-trained DistilBERT from Huggingface Transformers.
+We used a Deep Learning topic model called [Contexualized Topic Model](https://github.com/MilaNLProc/contextualized-topic-models) to generate topic proportions for each professor based on their published academic papers.
+The papers we sourced from Google Scholar.
+The supervision plans are also available at [MyStudies](https://mystudies.hertie-school.org/en/).

 # Navigation

-* preprocessing.ipynb: steps taken to prepare raw PDF data for the model
+We used Google Colab for computation-heavy tasks.
+The files are marked by the .ipynb-ending and can also be run in Jupyter Notebooks.
+Moreover, the files are labelled in the order of the working process.

+* 1_pdf-to-csv.ipynb: convert multiple raw pdf files to one single csv file.
+* 2_label.ipynb: multi label one hot encoding process
+* 3_WPpreprocessing.py: cleaning function to remove stopwords, etc.
+* 3_contextualized_topic_modeling.ipynb: Deep Learning topic model training, validation and evaluation
+* 4_Visualization.ipynb: some visualization examples
+* 5_topics_app.py: streamlit implementation
-* BERTopic.ipynb: alternative solution to manual and superficial labelling of the data
+* Pipfile.lock and Pipfile: necessary components of the streamlit implementation
+* data: final data for streamlit implementation
-* model.ipynb: model configurations, training and testing
+* .old: old models, i.e. zero-shot topic model and DistilBert model

 # Instruction